kryptx/palmetto/README.md

 * The result of successful authorization is *the requested data*, not a token.
 * The interface for common user data (Palmetto's version of OAuth2's "scopes") is specified in the standard.

 As a consequence, the user's authorization endpoint serves as a unique identifier of the person on the internet.
+It offers a standard interface to not only _authorize_ release of their data via some proprietary API, but rather to _actually release it_ in a standardized envelope.
+This dramatically simplifies authentication and account creation flows, and virtually eliminates the need for any password or even cryptography (other than TLS).

 ## Definitions

-### Personal Identity Provider (PIP)
+### Palmetto ID

-A service which includes at least one pair of endpoints dedicated to an individual user which enable client applications to retrieve information about that user.
+A URL that can be used to retrieve information about a person, if authorized by that person.

 ### Identity Value (IV)